noviscient/Factsheet-Wiki/README.md

   </summary>

   ### Description
-  A graph that shows the monthly performance of the fund against its respective benchmarks
+  A graph that shows the monthly performance of the strategy/product against its respective benchmarks
   ### Graph Plot Location
   File: `plotting.py`
   Function: `plot_cum_rets()`